-2.1 INTRODUCTION
+2.1 Introduction

-The Land Use Element is often seen as the framework element for the General Plan as it sets forth the patterns of development activity and land use that will support and enhance the character of the City.
-The Land Use Element, more than any other element in the General Plan, will shape the way that the City of Garden Grove develops and redevelops over the next 20+ years.
-It will serve as a guide for both public officials and private citizens in its description of the type, intensity, and general distribution of uses of land for housing, business, industry, open space and public and quasi-public uses.
-To the private citizen, it defines expectations of the type of neighborhood, the location and type of shopping and service facilities, and the time and distance traveling to work and other necessary activities.
-To the public official, it is a framework for providing public facilities and services and for directing new development.
-It is the basis for short-range and long-range capital improvement programs.
+The Land Use Element is often seen as sets the framework element for the General Plan-as; it sets forth the patterns of directs new development activitypatterns, guides the physical form of the community, and identifies land useuses that will support and enhance the character of the City.
+The Land Use Element, more than any other element in the General Plan, will shape the way that the City of how Garden Grove develops and redevelops over the next 20+ years.
+It will serve as a guideroadmap for both publicCity officials and private citizens in its description of the community to describe the type, intensity, and general distribution of uses of land uses for housing, business, industry, open space, and public and quasi-public uses.
+To the private citizenFor residents, it defines expectations of the type of neighborhood, the location and type of shoppingtypes and locations of residential neighborhoods, retail centers, and service facilities, and the time and distance traveling to work and other necessary activities.
+To the public official.
+For City officials, it is a framework for providing public facilities and services and for directing new development.
+It is the basis for short-range and longrange capital improvement programs.

 The essential components of the Land Use Element are the General Plan Land Use Diagram (Exhibit LU-3) and the goals and policies that guide future development.
 The Land Use Diagram is divided into land use designations that define areas of the City by the type of use, the character of the neighborhood, and the intent of future growth.
-While the General Plan Land Use Diagram may be seen as the most essential component of the General Plan, it is basically a graphic representation of the goals and policies expressed by all of the General Plan's elements.
-Users of this document are advised to refer to the goals and policies, as well as the diagram when evaluating proposed development and capital improvement projects.
+While the General Plan Land Use Diagram may be seen as the most essential component of the General Plan, it is basic ally a graphic representation of the goals and policies expressed by all of the General Plan's elements.
+Users of this document are advised to refer to the goals and policies, as well as the diagram, when evaluating proposed development and capital improvement projects.